Here’s what you can do if you’re a banana grower.

 The disease is among the greatest threats to worldwide banana production.
 In some countries, the impact on industries and livelihoods has been devastating.
 We need to manage the disease in Far North Queensland or the same impact may occur.

 The disease can't be eradicated and can survive undetected in the soil for decades.
-We can't identify Panama TR4 until banana plants show external signs of infection.
+We can't identify TR4 until banana plants show external signs of infection.

 You can easily spread the disease if you move: